boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

-      {{TS-28.530}} defines 5G Network Slicing by introducing the concept of Network Slice Subnet (NSS) to represent slices within each of these domains: RAN, CN, and TN (i.e., RAN NSS, CN NSS and TN NSS).
+      {{TS-28.530}} defines 5G Network Slicing by introducing the concept of Network Slice Subnet (NSS) to represent slices within each of these domains: RAN, CN, and TN (i.e., RAN NSS, CN NSS, and TN NSS).
 As per 3GPP specifications, an NSS can be shared or dedicated to a single slice.

    * TN Slicing: